samuel-book/samuel-1/_sources/introduction/key_findings_all.md

 ## Data

 Data was retrieved for 246,676 emergency stroke admissions to acute stroke teams in England and Wales between 2016 and 2018 (three full years).
+Data used is for units which have at least 300 emergency stroke admissions with at least 10 patients receiving thrombolysis in the three years.

 ## General statistics